 This story may have some basis in fact, Do you think all the interest in colonizing Mars is science with nothing better to do?
 Do you think the wealthy and privileged would hesitate for a moment to migrate to Mars, and leave the rest of us behind if the situation here on Earth became critical? (it has)

 Like another film released around the same time, Mission To Mars (2000), things start to go wrong almost immediately, putting the all-star cast into deep trouble.
 The narrative follows one mishap after another while attempting to juggle a lot of ideas that do not contribute to the story in a meaningful way.
 Mars 1 acquires damage upon arrival; Bowman remains aboard for repair while the others land to locate an automated habitat (HAB 1) established earlier to manufacture food and oxygen.
 During insertion, the team’s landing craft is damaged and lands off-course.
 In the aftermath, “AMEE” (Autonomous Mapping Exploration and Evasion)—a military robot programmed to guide them—is lost, and Chantillas suffers a ruptured spleen and internal bleeding and tells the others to leave him behind.
 Santen refuses, but Chantillas tells them that they have limited oxygen left to make it to HAB 1.
 Chantillas tells Gallagher that it is all right, as he got to see Mars for the first time.
 The crew leaves to allow Chantillas to die in peace.
 In orbit around Mars, Bowman contacts Houston, which informs her that Mars-1 is in a decaying orbit, but offers hope of restoring engine function in departing Mars.

 There is an accidental death designed to add tension to an already cluttered story.
-Add to that AMEE goes nuts and gets stuck in a mode where it becomes a surrogate terminator that is hunting the survivors down and picking them off one by one.
+Add to that AMEE goes nuts and gets stuck in a terminator mode and is hunting the survivors down and picking them off one by one.
 The robot ends up being the best part of the movie but has very little actual screen time.
 There is the discovery of an insect species that stores oxygen in its body thus making it highly flammable.
 There is also a subplot of a budding romance between Kilmer and Moss.

 Kilmer as the lone survivor, and like Matt Damon in The Martian, ‘sciences the hell’ out of the situation.
 He not only outwits the now deadly AMEE, but manages to find a way to launch a lander left over from an earlier mission, and barely manages to rendezvous with the ship in orbit so he and Moss can smooch all the all the way home.
 The end.
 Swing and a miss for a film with a lot of ambition that ended up joining the majority of science fiction films as being another B movie.